nur1popcorn/Irrlicht/README.md

   - It infiltrates and modifies the targeted client thereby adding it's own set of logic.

 * ### What's unique
-  Cross version cheating usually causes a lot of problems, Irrlicht solves them all and automizies the tedious process of making your cheat compatible for each version.
+  Cross version cheating usually causes a lot of problems, *Irrlicht* solves them all and automates the tedious process of making your cheat compatible with each version.
   * #### Other solutions: <br/>
   Currently there are two public solutions to tackle this problem.
-One of which involves deobfuscating the whole source code and a loss of      cross version compatibility is the result (without putting some manual effort into making it compatible with the next version).
+One of which involves deobfuscating the whole source code.
+A loss of cross version compatibility is the result (without putting some extra effort into making it compatible with the next version).
 And even if this effort is put into the project, there is a high probability that it won’t be compatible with desired mods for the game.<br/><br/> Another solution is to use some sort of modloader, a middle man, if you will.
-This results in it being pretty useless to obfuscate your client since you can see all of the api calls.
+This results in it being rather useless to obfuscate your client since you can see all of the API calls.
 There will **STILL** be compatibility issues with mods that decide to use another modloader or maybe don't use a modloader at all.
-If you wanted to switch from one to another you are going to face all kinds of problems.
-Then there is also the fact that the creator has to manually update his mod for it to be compatible with newer versions.
+If one wanted to switch from one to another one was going to face all kinds of problems.
+Then there is also the issue that the creator has to manually update his mod for it to be compatible with newer versions.
 This results in you being unable to cheat in snapshot versions of the game.
 These are a very desirable target for cheaters since there is no public snapshot-server that uses any kind of anticheat.
   * #### My solution: <br/>
-  The idea of creating a very different cheating solution ended up in Irrlicht.
+  The idea of creating a very different cheating solution ended up in *Irrlicht*.
 I tried to make sure that my solution was something rather special.
 I solved the problem of losing cross-version compatibility by wrapping the source code and creating a proxy that forwards the calls to the obfuscated classes:

   <p align="center">